zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

         This scheme should be used only for z/OSMF service used by the API Gateway Authentication Service and other z/OSMF services that are using the same LTPA key.

         For more information about z/OSMF Single Sign-on, see [Establishing a single sign-on environment](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zosmfcore.multisysplex.help.doc/izuG00hpManageSecurityCredentials.html)
+    * **x509**

+        This value specifies that a service accepts client certificates forwarded in HTTP header.
+Gateway service will extract these information from valid client certificate.
+To use this scheme, you have to specify also which headers should be included.
+Specify these parameters in `headers`.

+    * **headers**

+        When `x509` scheme is specified, use this parameter to select which values will be sent to service.
+Possible values are:

+        `X-Certificate-Public` - public part of client certificate base64 encoded.

+        `X-Certificate-DistinguishedName`- distinguished name from client certificate.

+        `X-Certificate-CommonName` - common name from client certificate.

 * **authentication.applid**